 Externalize Redis

 One of the easiest ways to improve Spinnaker’s reliability at scale is to use an external Redis.
-The Redis installed by Spinnaker (either locally, or in Kubernetes) isn’t configured to be production-ready.
+The default redis component isn’t configured to be production-ready.
 If you have a hosted Redis alternative, or a database team managing a Redis installation, we highly recommend using that.

 Configure a Spinnaker-wide Redis